Cuda-Chen/cuda-chen.github.io/_posts/srcnn.md

 ## Implementation Details
 ### Convolution Layer
+#### Naive Method
+It is simple to implement naive convolution.
+What you need is to ~.

 ### Activation Layer
 Compared to Convolution Layer, this layer is rather simple; you just pass the value